dev-bootcamp-2019/final-project-hochbruj/README.md

 ## User Stories

+Like Quora, this platform brings 2 types of users together:
+(1) askers of questions and
+(2) posters of answers.

+As an asker, I want to crowdsource answers to a question I ask, so that I get help from others with problems I can't solve myself.

+As an asker, I want to incentivise others (with a reward in Ether) to provide the best answer, so that I get more quality answers, and quicker.

-As a user, I want to get answers to questions which I can't solve by myself.
-In order to give an incentive to others to provide the best answers,  I am willing to pay a reward in Ether for the answer.
-I also need to pay a deposit in Ether so that I will pick the best answer when the time for answer submissions is expired.
-When I chose the best answer the deposit is transferred back to my account.
+As an asker, I need to be able to pay a (refundable) deposit in Ether, so that I myself am incentivised to actually pick the best answer when the time for answer submissions has expired.
+When I chose the best answer, the deposit is transferred back to my account.
 If nobody answered my question, I can withdraw the deposit and reward from the contract.

-As a user who knows the answer, I post an answer so that I have the chance to get the reward if my answer is chosen.
-If so I can withdraw the reward from the account.
+As a poster, I want to be able to post an answer so that I have the chance to get the reward if my answer is chosen as 'best answer'.

+As a poster, I want to withdraw the reward from the account if my answer is chosen as 'besst answer', so that I am paid.

 ## Installation